Securing PHP Applications: The Input Checklist

 }

 This pattern is particularly useful for filtering query parameters, filter options, and any field where the valid choices are known in advance.
+It removes the need to anticipate every possible invalid input and instead focuses on defining what is permitted.

 SQL Injection Prevention